It is so

-We’re dealing with an actual detachment from reality.
-Because truth is not only what we are speaking at any given time.
+We’re dealing with an actual and deliberate detachment from reality.
+Because as much as we propose to speak truth, truth is not only what we are speaking at any given time.
 We’d like to believe that it is, but truth changes as quickly as we figure it out.

 Poetry calls us to remind ourselves how foolish we are in being so right.
 In pretending to have all the answers.
 In our righteousness against the assholes.

 But this does not mean we are the god of intelligence.
 Is our opinion seriously, honestly, the highest intelligence possible?
+Does our opinion represent the highest world order?
 Please.

 We’ll do better, in today’s climate, to celebrate how wrong we can be.

 There’s so many things to say, so much to catch up on.
 I don’t know where to begin or end, so I’ll start somewhere in the middle.
 Somewhere in the middle of a bath on a Saturday night at the end of March or beginning of April.